samglucas/securityplus/notes.md

 * **Definition:** Data that is currently loaded into **System Memory (RAM)**, CPU caches, or registers and is being actively acted upon by an application.
 * **Primary Protection:** **Address Space Layout Randomization (ASLR)**, **Process Isolation**, and **Trusted Execution Environments (TEE)**.
 * **Security Note:** This is the most difficult state to protect because the data must be "decrypted" in RAM for the CPU to read it.

+# Data Classification Levels

+**Definition:** The process of assigning a level of sensitivity to data to determine the appropriate security controls, handling procedures, and access requirements.

+### 1. Top Secret
+* **Description:** The highest level of classification.
+Disclosure of this information would cause **exceptionally grave damage** to national security or the organization.
+* **Access Requirement:** Requires the highest level of security clearance and a strict "Need to Know" basis.
+* **Real-World Use Case:** Information about active intelligence sources, nuclear programs, or highly sensitive strategic defense plans.

+### 2. Secret
+* **Description:** Information that, if disclosed, would cause **serious damage** to national security or the organization.
+* **Access Requirement:** Requires a formal security clearance and authorized access.
+* **Real-World Use Case:** Significant military plans, technical descriptions of advanced weapon systems, or internal investigative reports.

+### 3. Confidential
+* **Description:** Information that, if disclosed, would cause **damage** or be prejudicial to the interests of the organization or national security.
+This is often the lowest level of "classified" data.
+* **Access Requirement:** Requires authorization and is typically restricted to a specific group or department.
+* **Real-World Use Case:** Personnel files, internal memos regarding sensitive business negotiations, or basic technical manuals for restricted equipment.

+### 4. Unclassified
+* **Description:** Data that does not meet the criteria for any of the higher levels of classification.
+While it is not "secret," it may still be subject to controls (like "For Official Use Only" or FOUO).
+* **Access Requirement:** Generally available to the public or all employees, though internal distribution may still be restricted.
+* **Real-World Use Case:** Public press releases, standard operating procedures (SOPs), and general administrative information.

+## Data Labeling and Handling

+* **Labeling:** Every document or file must be clearly marked with its classification level (often in the header and footer).
+* **Storage:** Top Secret data might require a GSA-approved safe or a SCIF (Sensitive Compartmented Information Facility), while Unclassified data can be stored on standard encrypted drives.
+* **Destruction:** Higher classification levels require stricter destruction methods, such as cross-cut shredding, pulping, or degaussing.